AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/templatetags.md

 ### Dynamically populate table rows or columns

-Text tags having an array of items, can be used for populating table cells by extending over each item in the array.
+Input JSON arrays can be used for populating table cells(row/columns) by extending over each item in the array.

-For each entry rows or columns can be inserted in the original table.
+For each element in array, rows or columns can be inserted in the original table.

 [//]: # (Tables present in document template can be expanded by using arrays as an input data for text tags.)